hesturahmayani/hesturahmayani.github.io/index.md

 ## Portfolio
 My pedagogical expertise has grown along with my technical proficiency and strong analytical skills.
 I often help my colleagues with scheduling in Excel, technical problems in email or Windows, and printer networking.

-During my spare time, I am actively writing a mindfulness and meditation newsletter since August 2024, now reaching 48 subscribers.
+During my spare time, I am actively writing a mindfulness and meditation newsletter since August 2024, now reaching 48 subscribers in December 2024.
 For content development, I utilize editing tools including GarageBand, LumaFusion, and Canva, selected for their efficient workflows, mobility, and functionality.

 With my interest in technology, I am improving my skills in technical writing by maintaining two blog sites via GitHub.
 One of the blogs primarily focuses on content creation and documentation practices for software development.